LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Player.md

 - Parameters:
   - info : `String`
-    Player's name or XUID or uniqueId.
+    Player's name, XUID or UniqueId or UUID.
 - Return value: The generated player object.
 - Return value type: `Player`
   - If the return value is `Null`, it means that getting the player failed.